 When choosing the breed of dog you would like to take home, there are many factors that should be considered.
-Each breed of dog has certain breed-specific traits and it can be wise to match up these characteristics with your lifestyle.
-For example, you may be forgiven for thinking that all small dogs do not need to be walked as much or as far as larger dogs, when in fact this isn’t the case, a prime example being that of the Yorkshire Terrier, a small dog that has boundless amounts of energy.
+Each breed of dog has specific breed traits and it is advisable to match up these characteristics with your lifestyle.
+For example, it is a myth that small dogs need less exercise than larger dogs, a prime example is the Yorkshire Terrier, a small dog that has boundless amounts of energy.
 It may not be wise therefore to take this dog in if you are out of the house quite a lot and cannot give them the time they need to play and expel their energy.
-At the same time it is unwise to jump to conclusions and stereotype certain breeds as most of the time its is down to responsible ownership.
-In short though resource is critical when choosing a dog breed.
+At the same time it is unwise to jump to conclusions and stereotype certain breeds as most of the time it is down to responsible ownership.

 If you are planning on raising a dog from the puppy stage then knowing the breed can be a major advantage in the early and often most critical stages of training.
 If you are planning on adopting a dog then be sure to visit the dog enough times to be certain that their disposition/personality will fit in well with your lifestyle.